Calculus on Manifolds (book)

-Calculus on Manifolds: A Modern Approach to Classical Theorems of Advanced Calculus (1965) by Michael Spivak is a brief, rigorous, and modern textbook of multivariable calculus, differential forms, and integration on manifolds for advanced undergraduates.
+Calculus on Manifolds: A Modern Approach to Classical Theorems of Advanced Calculus (1965) by Michael Spivak is a brief, rigorous, and modern textbook on multivariable calculus, differential forms, and integration on manifolds for advanced undergraduates.

 Description

-Calculus on Manifolds is a brief monograph on the theory of vector-valued functions of several real variables (f : R^{n}→R^{m}) and differentiable manifolds in Euclidean space.
-In addition to extending the concepts of differentiation (including the inverse and implicit function theorems) and Riemann integration (including Fubini's theorem) to functions of several variables, the book treats the classical theorems of vector calculus, including those of Cauchy–Green, Ostrogradsky–Gauss (divergence theorem), and Kelvin–Stokes, in the language of differential forms on differentiable manifolds embedded in Euclidean space, and as corollaries of the generalized Stokes theorem on manifolds-with-boundary.
+Calculus on Manifolds is a brief monograph on the theory of vector-valued functions of several real variables ($f: \mathbb{R}^n \mapsto \mathbb{R}^m$) and differentiable manifolds in Euclidean space.
+In addition to extending the concepts of differentiation (including the inverse and implicit function theorems) and Riemann integration (including Fubini's theorem) to functions of several variables, the book treats the classical theorems of vector calculus, including those of Green, Gauss, and Stokes, in the language of differential forms on differentiable manifolds embedded in Euclidean space, and as corollaries of the generalized Stokes theorem on manifolds with boundaries.
 The book culminates with the statement and proof of this vast and abstract modern generalization of several classical results: (Note: The formalisms of differential forms and the exterior calculus used in Calculus on Manifolds were first formulated by Élie Cartan.
 Using this language, Cartan stated the generalized Stokes' theorem in its modern form, publishing the simple, elegant formula shown here in 1945.
 For a detailed discussion of how Stokes' theorem developed historically, see Katz (1979).)

-Stokes' Theorem for Manifolds-With-Boundary.
+Stokes' Theorem for Manifolds with Boundaries.
 If $M$ is a compact oriented $k$-dimensional manifold-with-boundary, $\partial M$ is the boundary given the induced orientation, and $\omega$ is a ($k-1$)-form on $M$, then $\int_M d\omega =\int_{\partial M} \omega$.

-The cover of Calculus on Manifolds features snippets of a July 2, 1850 letter from Lord Kelvin to Sir George Stokes containing the first disclosure of the classical Stokes' theorem (i.e., the Kelvin–Stokes theorem).
+The cover of Calculus on Manifolds features snippets of a July 2, 1850 letter from Lord Kelvin to Sir George Stokes containing the first disclosure of the classical Stokes' theorem.

 Reception

-Calculus on Manifolds aims to present the topics of multivariable and vector calculus in the manner in which they are seen by a modern working mathematician, yet simply and selectively enough to be understood by undergraduate students whose previous coursework in mathematics comprises only one-variable calculus and introductory linear algebra.
+Calculus on Manifolds aims to present the topics of multivariable and vector calculus in the manner in which they are seen by a modern working mathematician, yet simply and selectively enough to be understood by undergraduate students whose previous coursework in mathematics comprises only single-variable calculus and introductory linear algebra.
 While Spivak's elementary treatment of modern mathematical tools is broadly successful—and this approach has made Calculus on Manifolds a standard introduction to the rigorous theory of multivariable calculus—the text is also well known for its laconic style, lack of motivating examples, and frequent omission of non-obvious steps and arguments.
 For example, in order to state and prove the generalized Stokes' theorem on chains, a profusion of unfamiliar concepts and constructions (e.g., tensor products, differential forms, tangent spaces, pullbacks, exterior derivatives, cube and chains) are introduced in quick succession within the span of 25 pages.
 Moreover, careful readers have noted a number of nontrivial oversights throughout the text, including missing hypotheses in theorems, inaccurately stated theorems, and proofs that fail to handle all cases.